mogolola/competition-examples/chalab-examples/Iris/starting_kit/README.md

-This is a sample starting kit for the Iris challenge.
+This is a sample starting kit for the house price predict challenge.

-It uses the well known Iris dataset from Fisher's classic paper (Fisher, 1936).
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
-One class is linearly separable from the other 2; the latter are NOT linearly separable from each other.
+It uses a datasets from Kaggle which contains house sold prices for King County, USA between May 2014 and May 2015.
+The dataset includes 19 house features plus the price and the house id, along with 21613 observations.

+The objective of this project is achieving a regression model to predict the house price by analysing the correlation between the house price and the 19 given features.

 References and credits:
-R. A. Fisher.
-The use of multiple measurements in taxonomic problems.
-Annual Eugenics, 7, Part II, 179-188 (1936).
+House Sales in King County, USA, https://www.kaggle.com/harlfoxem/housesalesprediction/

 Prerequisites:
 Install Anaconda Python 2.7, including jupyter-notebook